fizx/sit/README.md

 --------

 * **Lightweight**
   The executable is 228K on my machine.
-It only depends on libev and libc.
+It only depends on libev and libc (I'm temporarily using Ruby for the build and test suite).
 * **True realtime**
   No garbage collection.
 No "commits," "flushes," or fsync requirements.
 It's optimized for getting recent documents.
 * **Write then read**